openaps/docs/docs/Setup/rpi.md

 ```

 Replace `<your-network-name>` and `<your-password>` with your own credentials.
 Save the file (without adding any additional extensions to the end of the filename).
-<br><br>

-4.: **Boot your Pi**

-Now, put the SD card into the RPi2.
+Boot your Pi.
+(Put the SD card into the RPi2.
 Plug in the compatible USB WiFi adapter into a RPi2 USB port.
+Get a micro USB cable and plug the micro USB end into the side of the RPi2 and plug the USB side into the USB power supply.)
+Skip to step 4.

+3b. **Mac: Configuring WiFi Settings**

-Get a micro USB cable and plug the micro USB end into the side of the RPi2 and plug the USB side into the USB power supply.
+First boot your Pi.
+(Put the SD card into the RPi2.
+Plug in the compatible USB WiFi adapter into a RPi2 USB port.
+Get a micro USB cable and plug the micro USB end into the side of the RPi2 and plug the USB side into the USB power supply.)

+You cannot do 3a on a Mac, aka access EXT4 partitions without using 3rd party software.
+The easiest alternative it is to a) get a console cable (use [this guide](https://learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-5-using-a-console-cable.pdf)) or b) temporarily connect RPi to a router with an ethernet cable, SSH in (see below), and continue setting things up as described below (here in 3b) to get the wifi running.
+The below method will help you set up two or more wifi networks.
+This is highly recommended so you can add your home wifi network and your phone's hotspot network to use on the go.

+<br>1. `sudo bash`
+<br>2. `wpa_passphrase "<my_SSID_hotspot>" "<my_hotspot_password>" >> /etc/wpa_supplicant/wpa_supplicant.conf`
+<br>3. `wpa_passphrase "<my_SSID_home>" "<my_home_network_password>" >> /etc/wpa_supplicant/wpa_supplicant.conf`

+4.:
 <br><br>

 5.: **Testing SSH Access**